Actually religion and science

 Firstly, there is no real need for science and religion to be compared at all.

-Secondly, there is little conflict between ‘moderate’ Christian theology and current scientific theory anyway.
+Secondly there is little conflict, if any, between ‘moderate’ Christian theology and current scientific theory.
+Actually … they more likely support each other!

-Importantly, it is absolutely possible for ‘thinkers’ to ‘believe in God‘.
-In fact this website has been developed by one thinker who does believe, with the aim of helping other thinkers to do the same.
+Importantly though, it is absolutely possible for ‘thinkers’ to ‘believe in God‘, no matter what science has to say.
+In fact this website has been developed by one thinker who DOES believe, with the aim of helping other thinkers to do the same.
 Yes, the site is a guide on how this can be achieved.
 Of course I had a lot of help, from a team of highly qualified advisers, during the site’s development.
-(Again read about the ‘who’, ‘how’ and ‘why’ of this website please click here.)
+(Again, to read about the ‘who’, ‘how’ and ‘why’ of this website please click here.)

 Before moving on though, maybe you would like to look at the big questions that do arise when we consider the universe and life on Earth: